Skip to main content

 • Closed events may be held for a smaller group of students and/or members of an organization.
 A guest list may be required depending on the size and scale of the event.

-General Host Responsibilities for Student Events and Parties on Campus
+General Host Responsibilities for ALL Social Events on Campus

 Only students who are actively enrolled at the institution may host an event on campus.

-• Hosts and/or hosting organizations (hosts) are responsible for reading all of the event and party policies outlined in the Student Handbook.
+• Hosts and/or hosting organizations (hosts) are responsible for reading all of the event policies outlined in the Student Handbook.

 • Hosts are responsible for reserving the event space and requesting an alcohol permit when alcohol will be present at the event.